 The smallest and most common size baking dish is the 1 quart baking dish.
 Since many recipes use surface area to specify which baking pan to use, it can be hard to figure out how that translates to pan volume.

-To help you with your baking this autumn, this guide outlines what exactly a 1 quart baking dish looks like.
+To help you with your baking, this guide outlines what exactly a 1 quart baking dish looks like.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

 Is an 8×8 pan 1-quart?

 An 8×8 pan is one of the most popular square pan sizes.
 Whether or not an 8×8 square pan equals 1 quart depends on its height.